Zhoues/MineDreamer/README.md

         ```
         fused_adam .............
 [YES] ......
 [OKAY]
         ```
-5. Download the weights (Imaginator weights + pre-trained weights for training): `sh download_minedreamer_weights.sh`
+5. Download the weights (Imaginator weights + pre-trained weights for training): `sh download_minedreamer_weights.sh` and remove the original LoRA parameters from Huggingface's LLaVA with: `bash scripts/pre_llava.sh`.
 6. Try inferencing the Imaginator and  (InstructPix2Pix).
 You can find generated images in `inference_valid_*` folder.
     ```bash
     # InstructPix2Pix